MichelleOha/streak/README.md

     `render json: { error: 'Payment not found' }, status: :not_found` `end`

-  The `show` action in the PaymentsController finds the payment by the user ID and renders it as JSON.If the payment is not found, it returns a JSON response with a 'not_found' status
+  The `show` action in the PaymentsController finds the payment by the ID and renders it as JSON.
+If the payment is not found, it returns a JSON response with a 'not_found' status

   Make sure to add the :id to the private method: